akermu/emacs-libvterm/README.md

 These aliases take advantage of the fact that `vterm` can execute `elisp` commands, as explained below.

+If it possible to automatically clear the scrollback when the screen is cleared by setting the variable `vterm-clear-scrollback-when-clearing`: When `vterm-clear-scrollback-when-clearing` is non nil, `C-l` clears both the screen and the scrollback.
+When is nil, `C-l` only clears the screen.
+The opposite behavior can be achieved by using the universal prefix (ie, calling `C-u C-l`).

 # Customization

 ## `vterm-shell`